gbatsis/histImgClf/README.md

 * 2,480 benign and 5,429 malignant samples

 ## Deep Neural Network --> Pre-trained MobileNet combined with a FC Layer.
 Model is end-to-end trainable.

+*** see this presentation for more info: https://github.com/gbatsis/histImgClf/blob/main/Breast%20Cancer%20Histopathological%20Image%20Classification.pdf